blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 </Note>

 This project is a pack-level sentinel — a Blues [battery management systems](https://blues.com/battery-management-systems/) reference design — for the backup battery inside a **traffic-signal controller, roadside IoT gateway, industrial RTU, or equipment cabinet** running on a **12 V or 24 V positive-referenced DC bus**.
 A Blues [Notecard Cell+WiFi](https://shop.blues.com/products/notecard-cell-wifi?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) and [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link), paired with a precision current/voltage monitor and a surface-mounted thermistor, continuously measure pack voltage, bidirectional current, surface temperature, and state-of-charge — with proactive alerts on charger faults, elevated float current (a reliable early indicator of **VRLA** capacity degradation weeks before failure.
 See §8 for chemistry-specific caveats), mains power loss detected within one sample interval, and a low-SoC threshold trip.
 Over cellular, independent of every piece of equipment the battery is supposed to protect.

-> **Hardware scope — pack-level sentinel only.** This design measures four signals at the pack level: terminal voltage, bidirectional current, surface temperature, and state-of-charge via coulomb counting. **Per-cell voltage monitoring and cell-imbalance detection are intentionally outside the scope of this design**; they require a dedicated cell-monitor IC (e.g. TI BQ76940) wired to individual cell taps — a substantially different hardware design that is noted as a future extension in §9.
-SoC is tracked by integrating pack current against a commissioned `usable_capacity_ah` baseline.
-See §6 for commissioning and §9 for accuracy caveats.
-The onboard 15 mΩ INA228 shunt is rated for approximately 8 A continuous — appropriate for installations where peak discharge current stays within that range.
-For installations where peak discharge current exceeds 8 A, use the breakout's external-shunt footprint with a lower-value busbar shunt; see §4 and §9 for details.

 ## 1. Project Overview